octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 }
 ```

 `”linkedTo"`|`Array`: This will be used if you need to chain components together.
-For example:
+For example, our 'rss' component has multiple steps: format, request, parse:
 ```
 "rss": {
   "composedOf": {